ThisDayToday/ThisDay/README.md

 ## Overview
 ### Description
-* An interactive app that allows users to see what activities are happening around them and share what they are doing.
-Users are also able to see what their friends are up to.
+ThisDay is an app dedicated to displaying free, cheap, and current events happening around a user's area.
+The user will be suggested events related to their interests, be able to check-in and share events they are attending, and have the ability to add their friends and see their recent or upcoming events.

 ## Product Spec
 ### 1. User Stories (required and optional)